-Several normative mechanistic models have been proposed to explain how neural circuits can linearly transform their inputs into a representation whose distribution lies within a target set (e.g., the set of distributions with identity covariance) [32-35].
-These models are derived from optimization objectives for linear redundancy reduction, including (adaptive) decorrelation and ICA, and the circuit parameters (e.g., gains, synaptic weights) are optimized to match the data distribution.
-The optimization steps correspond to processes such as gain modulation and synaptic plasticity, thus demonstrating how adjustments of circuit parameters according to local signals can optimize a global, circuit-level objective for redundancy reduction of the neural responses.
+Several normative mechanistic models have been proposed to explain how neural circuits can linearly transform their inputs into a representation whose distribution lies within a target set (e.g., the set of distributions with identity covariance) [32-36].
+These models are derived from optimization objectives for linear redundancy reduction, including (adaptive) decorrelation and ICA, and the circuit parameters (e.g., synaptic weights, response gains) are optimized to match the data distribution.
+In these cases, the optimization steps correspond to processes such as gain modulation and synaptic plasticity, thus demonstrating how adjustments of circuit parameters according to local signals can optimize a global, circuit-level objective for redundancy reduction of the neural responses.
 While linear transformations can remove second-order statistical dependencies, they cannot remove higher-order statistical dependencies that are prominent in sensory signals [7].
-Furthermore, early sensory systems exhibit a host of prominent nonlinear response properties [36-38] that are not captured by these models.
+Furthermore, early sensory systems exhibit a host of prominent nonlinear response properties [37-39] that are not well-approximated by linear models.

-Here, we seek a normative model of how circuits nonlinearly transform their inputs to produce responses with a (spherical) target distribution.
-Starting from an optimal transport objective for transforming the input signal into a neural representation with a given target distribution, we derive an algorithm (Alg.
+Here, we seek a normative circuit model that nonlinearly transforms inputs to produce responses with a (spherical) target distribution.
+We develop an optimal transport objective for transforming the input signal into a neural representation with a given target distribution, and derive an algorithm (Alg.
 1) that can be mapped onto a dynamical model of a neural circuit, Fig. 1.
 The circuit model is comprised of primary neurons that are recurrently connected to local interneurons and the circuit adapts its responses using a combination of Hebbian synaptic plasticity and interneuron adaptation.
-Complementary computational roles for Hebbian plasticity and interneuron adaptation emerge from this analysis: (i) synapses are updated according to a Hebbian learning rule to identify projections of the signal that are least aligned with the target distribution (essentially, projection pursuit [39]); (ii) interneuron gains and nonlinear activation functions are adjusted to transform the marginal circuit responses along directions defined by the synaptic weights.
+Complementary computational roles for Hebbian plasticity and interneuron adaptation emerge from this analysis: (i) synapses are updated according to a Hebbian learning rule to identify projections of the signal that are least aligned with the target distribution (essentially, a form of projection pursuit [40]); (ii) gains and nonlinear activation functions of interneurons are adjusted to transform the marginal circuit responses along directions defined by the synaptic weights.
 Together these operations transform the distribution of responses to approximate the target distribution.

-As a primary test case motivated by redundancy reduction theory, we apply our algorithm to the case that the inputs are derived from natural images (using local oriented filters qualitatively similar to those found in the primary visual cortex) and the target distribution is the spherical Gaussian.
+As a primary test case motivated by redundancy reduction theory, we apply our algorithm to inputs derived from natural images (responses of local oriented filters, qualitatively similar to those found in the primary visual cortex) and the target distribution is the spherical Gaussian.
 We find that the algorithm learns a nonlinear transformation that approximately Gaussianizes the responses and significantly reduces statistical dependencies between coordinates.
 Overall, our results demonstrate how local interneurons may adjust their connectivity and response properties to nonlinearly reshape the distribution of circuit responses, thus facilitating efficient transmission of information.